 Suzhou Yike Kejian Listed by thegentlemen Ransomware Group

-On October 7, 2025, the ransomware group known as thegentlemen added Suzhou Yike Kejian Architectural Design Research Institute Co., Ltd. (Nanjing Branch) to its public leak site, confirming that internal files had been exfiltrated from the Chinese architectural design firm.
+On October 7, 2025, the ransomware group known as thegentlemen added Suzhou Yike Kejian Architectural Design Research Institute Co., Ltd. (Nanjing Branch) to its public leak site, claiming that internal files had been exfiltrated from the Chinese architectural design firm.

 Public reporting indicates the company, which operates in the residential building construction sector, was listed after failing to meet the group's ransom demand.
 The Nanjing Branch is registered in Jiangsu Province and functions as part of a parent entity based in Suzhou.
 Available reporting describes the exposed material as internal files, though the precise volume and specific data types remain unconfirmed in open sources.
 The listing appeared on the group's leak site, which is tracked by ransomware monitoring platforms such as ransomware.live.